 Think of your initial consultation as an interview.
 You are in charge of hiring the right team for this life-changing procedure.
 A reputable specialist will welcome your questions and be transparent about their qualifications, process, and technology.
 They should be able to show you examples of their work and clearly explain what you can expect before, during, and after the procedure.
 Finding a provider who checks all these boxes ensures you’re not just getting new teeth, but also a supportive partner in your journey to a healthier, more confident smile.

-Why Board Certification Matters
+Why Board Certification Is So Important

 When you see that a dentist is “board-certified,” it means they’ve gone the extra mile.
 After dental school, they completed several additional years of intensive, specialized training focused specifically on implant dentistry and periodontics—the field dedicated to the gums and bone that support your teeth.
 This certification is a testament to their deep knowledge and commitment to upholding the highest standards of care.
 A board-certified specialist, like a periodontist, has proven expertise in surgically placing implants and ensuring they have a healthy foundation for long-term success.
 It’s a level of qualification that provides an extra layer of confidence and peace of mind.